Simulation

 if split:

-# Split the array into outer and inner blocks
+# Split residuals into multiple blocks

-# Concatenate the flattened outer and inner blocks
+# Concatenate the flattened split blocks

-residual_list = np.concatenate((outer_block, inner_block))
+residual_list = np.concatenate(

 else: